WAR IN UKRAINE

 - Prepositioning health, hygiene and emergency education supplies close to communities near the conflict;

 - Supporting immunization and healthcare for children vulnerable to the ongoing polio outbreak;

 - Protecting children through safe spaces, psychosocial care and mine risk education;

-- Delivering emergency supplies to more than 60,000 people in areas affected by conflict.
+- Delivering emergency supplies to more than 4.2 million people in areas affected by conflict.